MA Tétouan

-Moghreb Atlético Tétouan (المغرب أتلتيكو تطوان; MAT) is a Moroccan football club based in Tétouan, was founded on 12 March 1922.
-MA Tétouan is best known for its professional football team that competes in Botola Pro 2, the Second Division of Moroccan football league system.
+Moghreb Atlético Tetuán (المغرب أتلتيكو تطوان; MAT) is a Moroccan football club based in Tétouan, it was founded on 12 March 1922.
+MA Tétouan is best known for its professional football team that competes in Botola Pro, the first Division of the Moroccan football league system.
+The club has claimed the Botola Pro D2 (second division) title a record seven times.

 History

 Foundation and first years (1922–1956)

 The founding date of the club, according to known records, particularly in several books written by Ahmed Mghara, dates back to March 1922.

 During the 1920s, football in the region faced two significant challenges.
 The first was of a political and social nature.
 The Spanish Army experienced reprisals and long series of rebellions from Moroccans, mainly in the Rif region.
 These conflicts logically had a profound impact on the local Spanish population and consequently on football, given that many teams were composed of military personnel.
 The second challenge was of a sporting nature, acting as a significant hindrance to football development in Spanish Morocco.
 Hispano-Moroccan teams were limited to playing matches and competitions amongst themselves, without the opportunity to compete against teams from the Peninsula.
 For geographical, political, and economic reasons, the Spanish Football Federation refused to allow them to participate in the same competitions as mainland teams.

 Meanwhile, other clubs were formed in the region and in the city of Tetuán, including Español F.C, primarily composed of Spaniards and a prominent club in the city, and Moghreb F.C, composed of Moroccan players.
 In 1932, a group of supporters of Atletico de Madrid attempted to unite several local club leaders with the goal of creating a powerful club capable of competing with Spanish clubs.
 Athletic Club de Tetuán was officially founded on March 12, 1933, and notably recruited the best players from F.C.
 Hispano-Marroquí and Sporting Club Tetuán, who had already been part of the initial venture.
-With a new logo inspired by Athletic Bilbao and uniforms inspired by Atlético Madrid.
+With a new logo inspired by Athletic Bilbao and kits inspired by Atlético Madrid.

-The club debuted in the 1933/1934 season, participating in the local second division.
+The club debuted in the 1933–34 season, participating in the local second division.
 Despite mediocre results, the club managed to advance to the first division through a complete restructuring of the championship, coming from Ceuta and Melilla, Spanish enclaves in Morocco.
 A local rivalry emerged with Español F.C., dividing the city.
 With superior finances compared to other local teams, the club even recruited players from Spain, just three years after its creation.
 However, by the late 1930s, while the region was relatively pacified, the economy became increasingly unstable.
 The Spanish Civil War that erupted in 1936 also caused mass departures of expatriate military personnel returning to their home country to fight on the front lines.
 Athletic Club de Tetuán found itself in a precarious situation and more or less disappeared.